Wyrlight/Wyrlight/README.md

 </p>

 <p align="center">
-  <strong>Minimalist digital design shaped by Nordic calm and quiet precision.</strong><br>
+  <h2>Minimalist digital design shaped by Nordic calm and quiet precision.</h2>
-  Focusing on clean forms, balanced rhythms, and work that is built to last.
+  <h3>Focusing on clean forms, balanced rhythms, and work that is built to last.</h3>
 </p>

 ---